tylrhas/tylrhas/README.md

 ### Hey there 👋

-Hi, I'm Tyler Hasenoehrl a self-taught Full Stack Web Developer.
+Hi, I'm Tyler Hasenoehrl a self-taught Full Stack Software Engineer.
 My passion for software lies in coming up with tools that will make others lives and jobs easier.
 I take great care in the code quality of things that I build.

 - 🔭 I’m currently working on a variety of tools at Vector Remote Care